Anello-Photonics/docs-A1/docs/communication_messaging_binary.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The easiest way to configure the EVK is with the ANELLO Python Program, which saves all changes to non-volatile flash memory.
-To do this, see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_.
+To do this, see :doc:`configurations`.

 Alternatively, the EVK can be dynamically configured using the APCFG message.
 The protocol allows for both temporary (RAM) and permanent setting (FLASH) of configuration parameters.